+49 69 83008980 service@xqueue.com

 In the pop-up window please select Standard Links option and then choose Double-Opt-In Confirmation.
 Complete the process by clicking the Add Link button.

-Note: if you don’t select the correct link, the entire process may be compromised.
+Please note: If you don’t select the correct link, the entire process may be compromised.

-As with other instances, DOI Mailings are subject to complimentary audits and fee-based external audits, indicated by the Euro symbol (€).
+As with other instances, DOI mailings are subject to complimentary audits and fee-based external audits, indicated by the Euro symbol (€).

-Note: The following image is illustrative and does not encompass all available free audits.
+Please note: The following image is illustrative and does not encompass all available free audits.
 The checks available at this stage are determined by the specific settings of your account, allowing you to select which checks you prefer to be listed here.

-The final phase is the Approval of the DOI Mailing draft.
-As illustrated in the following image, the omission of optional elements (e.g. Tags) does not prevent the DOI Mailing from being validated.
+The final phase is the Approval of the DOI mailing draft.
+As illustrated in the following image, the omission of optional elements (e. g.
+Tags) does not prevent the DOI mailing from being validated.

-Note: Activating Standard DOI Mailing checkbox in the last line means that the selected DOI Mailing will become the default DOI Mailing after Approval.
+Note: Activating Standard DOI mailing checkbox in the last line means that the selected DOI mailing will become the default DOI mailing after Approval.

-Default DOI Mailing can be checked under Contact management > Subscriber management > default DOI Mailing.
+Default DOI mailing can be checked under Contact management > Subscriber management > default DOI mailing.

-After pressing the Activate DOI Mailing button, the draft version is transferred to the Active DOIs interface.
+After pressing the activate DOI mailing button, the draft version is transferred to the active DOIs interface.

 Inhaltsverzeichnis